Tafehi/restapi.mysql/README.md

 which is a local container registry for gitlab.
 At the last stage `Send to AWS` which sends the docker to the ECR in AWS the docker image will be pushed from this local container registry to the `ECR AWS`.

+**Push To Docker Hub Registry**
+When the docker is created at the dockerized step and the image is created via github action, it will be sent and stored in my personal docker hub account,`https://hub.docker.com/u/tafehi`.
+This image is stored at `` Full documentation on how to connect to different registry can be found in `https://github.com/docker/login-action`.

 **Send to AWS**

 At the last stage the dockerized application will be sent into AWS ECR for being run on any platform.